Cherreads

 Daniel swings his staff with precision, deflecting the first chakram and dodging the second with a twist of his body.

 The arrows charge at him.
-He ducks, sidesteps, and pivots, feeling the rush of air as one arrow narrowly misses his head, another slices his shoulder, and a third embeds itself into his leg.
-Pain shoots through him, but he ignores it—pushing forward relentlessly.
+He ducks, sidesteps, and pivots, feeling the rush of air as four arrows narrowly miss his head, another slices his shoulder, and a third embeds itself into his leg.
+Pain shoots through him, but he ignores it, pushing forward relentlessly.

 Sasha's expression shifted, no longer as confident, her breath coming in sharp gasps.
 Sweat trickled down her face—her hands were shaking.